tilezen/vector-datasource/docs/layers.md

 * `swimming_pool`
 * `water`

-Additionally, a `reservoir=yes` or `alkaline=yes` value can be present on the appropriate `kind=lake` features.
-Intermittent water features that sometimes run dry or disappear seasonally are marked `intermittent=yes`.
+Additionally, a `reservoir: true` or `alkaline: true` value can be present on the appropriate `kind=lake` features.
+Intermittent water features that sometimes run dry or disappear seasonally are marked `intermittent: true`.

 #### Water kind values (point only):